cardano-foundation/docs-cardano-org/rosetta/get-started-rosetta.md

 For full details, read the [Rosetta API specification](https://www.rosetta-api.org/docs/1.4.4/welcome.html).
 For an overview of the interactions, view the [Flow of Operations](https://www.rosetta-api.org/docs/1.4.4/construction_api_introduction.html#flow-of-operations).

-Here you will find developer examples, exchange examples, and the Rosetta [API calls](https://github.com/cardano-foundation/docs-cardano-org/blob/main/rosetta/get-started-rosetta.md#api-calls).
+Here you will find developer examples, postman examples, exchange examples, and the Rosetta [API calls](https://github.com/cardano-foundation/docs-cardano-org/blob/main/rosetta/get-started-rosetta.md#api-calls).

-## Developer Examples ##
+## Developer examples ##
 This section outlines some examples that you can test out as a developer who wants to use Rosetta.
 However, we advise that you should exercise caution if testing these on mainnet.

 Sample code for the typical Rosetta use cases: